CVE-2025-5068

 Mitigation and workarounds

-Google has released a patch in Chrome version 137.0.7151.68 for Windows, Mac, and Linux platforms.
-Users are advised to update their Chrome browsers to this version or later to mitigate the vulnerability (Chrome Release).
+Google has released version 137.0.7151.68/.69 for Windows, Mac, and Linux platforms to address this vulnerability.
+Users are advised to update their Chrome browsers to this version or later.
+The update is being rolled out gradually over days/weeks.
+No alternative workarounds have been provided (Chrome Release, Palo Alto).

 Additional resources